What We Do

 Future webinars include topics ranging from the role of funders, service managers, government policy, research, youth engagement, regional planning, achieving early wins and so much more!

 Webinar 1 – Youth Homelessness Community Planning 101

-Dr. Alina Turner will be walking you step-by-step through the fundamentals involved in building a plan to prevent and end youth homelessness in your community.
+Dr. Alina Turner walks you step-by-step through the fundamentals involved in building a plan to prevent and end youth homelessness in your community.
 Alina has developed such plans in a variety of communities: urban, rural and regional.
 She brings a system planning approach to her work and grounds this in Collective Impact principles.
-In this webinar, she will work through topics including: community readiness, research and consultations approaches, setting targets and costs analysis, and implementation considerations.
+In this webinar, she works through topics including: community readiness, research and consultations approaches, setting targets and costs analysis, and implementation considerations.